Kaps2611/Customer-Behavior-Analysis/README.md

 ## 🔄 Steps (Project Workflow):
 - Data Loading (Python)
-  --Loaded the dataset using pandas.
+  -Loaded the dataset using pandas.
-  --Performed initial inspection using .info() and .describe().
+  -Performed initial inspection using .info() and .describe().